DM41X User Manual

 2.3.
 IR Printing

-Note that 'Thermal Printer' module has to be plugged-in first.
-See Module Plug-in for more information.
+Note that either module has to be plugged-in first.
+See Plug-in Printer Module for more information.

 2.4.
 Internal FAT disk